AkaZinhle/Rissess.ai/README.md

 6. **Synthesise** — A dedicated LLM node reformats the agent's raw findings into a structured 5-section Risk Memo
 7. **Stream** — The memo streams back to the UI in real time via SSE.
 The user sees the agent's reasoning steps and the final memo building live
-8. **Download** — The completed memo can be downloaded as a `.md` file
+8. **Download** — The completed memo can be downloaded as a `.md` file MIT License — see `LICENSE` for details.

----

-## Security Notes

-- **No hardcoded credentials** — all API keys are loaded via `python-dotenv` from `.env`
-- **`.env` is gitignored** — the `.gitignore` explicitly excludes all `.env` files and `secrets.toml`
-- **No PDF persistence** — uploaded documents are held in memory only and never written to disk
-- **No user data logging** — the `DifyClient` does not log query content; only metadata (message ID, token count) is logged at INFO level
-- **Session isolation** — each browser session receives a UUID-scoped `user_id`; conversation histories are not shared between sessions

----

-## Concepts Demonstrated

-This project was built to demonstrate the following to potential employers and collaborators:

-- **Agentic AI Systems** — building workflows where the AI autonomously selects tools, sequences reasoning steps, and determines when it has enough information to respond
-- **RAG Pipeline Architecture** — decoupling retrieval strategy (agent) from response synthesis (LLM) to improve grounding and reduce hallucination
-- **Production API Design** — typed exceptions, retry logic, streaming SSE clients, and singleton patterns compatible with Streamlit's execution model
-- **Full-Stack AI Integration** — connecting a local Python frontend to a cloud AI orchestration platform via a well-abstracted API layer
-- **Security-First Development** — zero hardcoded secrets, explicit gitignore rules, in-memory-only data handling

----

-## License

-MIT License — see `LICENSE` for details.

 ---